 CHICAGO METROPOLIS FESTIVAL, APRIL 29, 2023 @ ASCENSION OF OUR LORD CHURCH, LINCOLNSHIRE

 The Metropolis of Chicago Annual Saint John Chrysostom Oratorical and Fine Arts Festival will be held on Saturday, April 29, 2023 at Ascension of Our Lord Greek Orthodox Church in Lincolnshire, IL.
-More information will be announced about this long-standing fellowship event as part of the celebrations we are holding throughout 2023 in honor of Ascension's 25th anniversary.
+Our parish is honored to host this long-standing fellowship event as part of the celebrations we are holding throughout 2023 in honor of Ascension's 25th anniversary.

 NATIONAL ORATORICAL FESTIVAL, JUNE 9-11, 2023

 With the blessing of Archbishop Elpidophoros, the Archdiocesan National St. John Chrysostom Oratorical Festival, which includes only the Metropolis winners, both Junior and Senior, for the Speech category, is scheduled to take place during the weekend of June 9-11, 2023, at St. George Greek Orthodox Church in Clifton, New Jersey.
 At the national event, Orthodox youth present speeches discussing the Greek Orthodox faith and the Church.
 Youth get to explore and deepen their faith and hone their speech writing and public speaking skills.
 They can also earn an award and possibly a scholarship at the Nationals.
 The Oratorical Festival centers around faith, education, and fellowship.

 Visit the Metropolis of Chicago Oratorical Webpage HERE